facelessuser/ScopeHunter/docs/src/markdown/usage.md

 #### `multiselect`

-Allow displaying of the scope info for multiple cursor selections (does not work for `show_statusbar` as space is very limited).
+Allow displaying of the scope info for multiple cursor selections.

 #### `highlgiht_max_size`